Skip to main content

 Validating the direction

 To validate the redesigned composer experience, I conducted unmoderated prototype testing focused on two key workflows: content creation and post preview/scheduling.
-The goal was to understand whether users could confidently create branded content and customize their posts across platforms.

 What we wanted to learn